 And since the closing statement does not say they owe interest from September 1st to October 16th, you know that escrow has accounted for their October payment being made because there is no September interest showing on the closing statement.

-But now, let's talk about interest on the new loan.
+So now let's talk about interest on the new loan.

-Now that you understand that interest is paid in arrears, this should be easier to understand.
+Now that you understand that interest is paid in arrears, this should be easier to comprehend.
 Using the same dates above, if the new loan is going to close on October 16th, the borrower will have to pay interest from October 17th to October 31st.
 At closing is the only time the borrower will pay interest in advance.
 The reason this occurs is because the lender does not want to collect a partial payment in arrears on November 1st.

 That's why the first payment is a month out, and this example it would be December because that is the first opportunity to get one full month in arrears.
 Remember that the December 1st payment is for all of November.

 If they collect a November 1st payment, it would only be for October 17th to October 31st.
-They don't want that.
+Lenders don't want that.
 Therefore, they have the borrower pay the October interest upfront and set their first payment date for December 1st.

 They are not.
 The escrow company has to estimate the closing date of escrow.
-So in order to not be short interest (for the payoff or the new loan), they show overlapping interest.
+So in order to not be short interest (for the payoff or the new loan), they will purposely show overlapping interest.

 When the loan closes, the dates will match up perfectly and the borrower will get returned any unneeded interest directly from escrow.

-Remember our job is to be an impartial loan signing agent, not an uneducated loan signing agent.
+Remember, our job is to be an impartial loan signing agent, not an uneducated loan signing agent.

-I’m Mark, I teach the Loan Signing System, and I’m looking forward to helping you become a top loan signing agent.
+I’m Mark, I teach the Loan Signing System, and I’m looking forward to helping you become a top loan signing agent!

 About the Author